hasibzunair/pynotify/README.md

 * Program written in Python 3.6
 * Nothing here.
 What did you expect?
 A cookie!?
+* Need to update dummy google account to less secure if not used for a long time, as google automatically shuts it down!

 ## Author
 Made with ❤️ by [Hasib Zunair](https://github.com/hasibzunair)